paddywaan/HandBrake-daemon/README.md

 #### Linux Installation
 [Download]() the zip and extract, then run the install.sh after verifying its contents.
 The install script will move the necessary config files to their appropriate locations.

 Please double check that `/etc/systemd/system/handbrake-daemon.service` is to your liking.
 You probably want to set the `WorkingDirectory`, `User`, and `Group` for the service to match your file system.
+If you change the WD, make sure to place the appsettings.json inside the new WD.
 If you have multiple, different locations under different users, please add them to a group which the service daemon runs under.

 After you have configured the systemd unit, please reload the daemon with: `sudo systemctl daemon-reload` and proceed with configuration.